faetea/ember-auth-api/README.md

 ## Tasks to run often

--   `rake routes` lists the endpoints available in your API.
+-   `bundle exec rake routes` lists the endpoints available in your API.
 -   `rake test` runs automated tests.
 -   `rails console` opens a REPL that pre-loads the API.
 -   `rails db` opens your database client and loads the correct database.